Bootz/Wandou-Labs-fork/Doraemon/Android Intent.md

  - ACTION_SCREEN_ON
  - ACTION_TIMEZONE_CHANGED

-* type
+* Type
- - 显式指定Intent的数据类型（MIME）
+ - Intent explicitly specify data types (MIME)
-* data
+* Data
- - 执行动作要操作的数据
+ - Perform an action to operate the data
-* category
+* Category
- - 被执行动作的附加信息，格式为json
+ - Additional information is to perform an action , the format is json

 * Constant
  - CATEGORY_BROWSABLE